QuakeEngines/QuArK_quake_editor-clone/runtime/trunk/README.txt

-The Help menu also has links you can click on that will take you directly to the 'QuArK web site' where you will find other links to assist you and the 'QuArK Forums site' for a wealth of information on the use of QuArK, specific game it supports, tutorials and the opportunity to join the forums and post questions and get answers to suit your particular needs.
+The Help menu also has links you can click on that will take you directly to the 'QuArK web site' where you will find other links to assist you and the 'QuArK Forums site' for a wealth of information on the use of QuArK, specific games it supports, tutorials and the opportunity to join the forums and post questions and get answers to suit your particular needs.